containers/podman/troubleshooting.md

 solution is to fix the user namespace.
 This would include container images such as the Jupyter Notebook image (which runs as "jovyan") and the Postgres image (which runs as "postgres").
-In either case, use the `--userns` switch to map user namespaces, most of the time by using keep_id option.
+In either case, use the `--userns` switch to map user namespaces, most of the time by using the **keep-id** option.

-$ podman run -v "$PWD":/home/jovyan/work --userns=keep_id jupyter/scipy-notebook
+$ podman run -v "$PWD":/home/jovyan/work --userns=keep-id jupyter/scipy-notebook

 ---
 ### 3) No such image or Bare keys cannot contain ':'